Border terriers might be little, but they’re so loving, lively... and loud!

 They can cope with a few hours home alone if the idea is introduced properly and their needs are met.
 But they won’t thrive if you regularly leave them for a full working day.

 An active retired or semi-retired person/couple would be ideal.
-Someone that works part time or from home could also be a good fit.
+Someone who works part-time or from home could also be a good fit.

 A Border Terrier is suited to a home that has a secure garden.
 They need a safe place to run free and play their little hearts out.
 Their instincts to catch prey can make this difficult during walks (unless you have regular access to a secure field).

-These little dogs are always at the ready to use their large voices, which is likely to upset close neighbours.
+These little dogs are always ready to use their large voices, which is likely to upset close neighbours.

 They need companionship; long hours of being alone will make them miserable.